 Once an adoptive family is approved to enter the placing pool of families, the wait time for placement cannot be predicted.
 Most birth parents ask to select the adoptive family for their child.
 A family may be selected immediately upon entering the pool or may wait two years or longer.

-America World works in counseling with birth parents who are making a voluntary adoption plan for their child.
 Primarily newborn infants will be available.
 However, the children may occasionally be up to 12 months of age.
 Gender preferences cannot be honored for the domestic program.

 There are laws concerning the transportation of children from one state to another for foster care or adoption.
 Approval for the placement must be given by the Compact Office in both states (the state of the child’s birth and the state of the adoptive parents’ residence).
 This process cannot be initiated until the child is born.
 Therefore, the adoptive parents should expect to remain in the state of the child’s birth while awaiting Compact approval.
 This normally takes less than one week but may take longer depending upon the states involved.
 Adoptive parents need to plan for this stay.